-Rent of buy, which is right for you?
-It’s a question many people struggle with.
-And, it’s important to know if you truly want to own a home before you’re firmly entrenched in the home buying process.
+Rent or Buy?
+It’s a question many people struggle with, and, it’s important to know if you truly want to own a home before you’re firmly entrenched in the home buying process.
 To help you decide better, here are some things to consider…

 A Sound Investment